GCC-Tiny/gcc-tiny-docs-rtd/docs/source/part12.rst

     ..... success ....

-you can skip to the next session (TODO: link)
+you can skip to the next section (TODO: link)

 Use the package manager that comes with you distribution to install
 - autogen